 Okay, so I have an issue with hackers…

 As a writer it’s impossible to know what each individual reader knows.
 At Let’s Talk Tablets our mission is to inform, educate, and entertain our readers regarding all aspects of tablet computers.
 Some of our readers know all about tablet PCs, others know very little… and that’s okay.
 We try to balance our articles so that they are of equal interest to those in the know, as well as those who haven’t got a clue.
 That being said, it may come as a surprise to some that certain tablets use Windows 7 as an operating system (OS).
 It’s true.

 One clear advantage to Window OS is its intrinsic compatibility with Microsoft’s Office Suite, and other inter-related desktop applications.
 These include, but are not limited to the following:

 In comparison to say, iOS or Android operating systems, Windows OS offers few, if any apps.
 However, there’s reason to believe this may change.
 As things stand right now, Microsoft is in beta development of a touch-friendly OS, known as Windows 8.
 Presently, the hotly anticipated operating system is undergoing extensive testing to ensure both a smooth launch, and bug-free operation.
 Although no one knows the exact date, it will be released sometime in 2012.
 Until then, Windows 7 based tablets will more than adequately fill the need.
-If you think a windows based tablet will suit your needs, we’ve complied a list of some of the most significant players.
-Check it:

 The above list should give you plenty to choose from, or, at least give you somewhere to start.
 Of course, any Windows-based tablet would be best protected by anti-virus software.
 Fortunately for you, we can suggest a solution.
 Behold, we present Norton™ AntiVirus 2012.